CDLUC3/ezid-ops-scripts/how_to_run_ezid_in_docker.md

 **The .env file***
 The `.env` file is located in the root directory of the `EZID-OPS-SCRIPTS` repo.
-It stores environment variables, which can be used in both docker-compose.yml and Dockerfiles.
+It stores environment variables, which can be used in both `docker-compose.yml` and `Dockerfile`.

 **Services defined in the `docker-compose.yml` file**
 * selenium - a standalone-chromium
 * test-runner-ui - a sesrvice runs the `ezid_ui_tests_docker.py` script
 * test-runner-ezid-status- a service runs the `verify_ezid_status.py` script

+Note: the `docker-compose.yml` was updated later with a single container combining both the UI and EZID status tests.

 ## Docker compose commands